The similarity problem and hyperreflexivity of von Neumann algebras: Introduction

 We introduce the following hypothesis:

 \textbf{(CHH)}: Every hyperreflexive separably acting von Neumann algebra is completely hyperreflexive.

-We say that a von Neumann algebra $\cl A$ satisfies the weak similarity property ((WSP) for short) if every w*-continuous and unital bounded homomorphism $u\colon \cl A\to \cl B(H),$ where $H$ is a Hilbert space, is similar to a $*$-homomorphism.
-The connection between (SP) and (WSP) is given by the following known lemma.
-Its proof is simple, so we omit it.
+We say that a von Neumann algebra $\cl A$ satisfies the weak similarity property ((WSP)) if every w*-continuous, unital and bounded homomorphism $u\colon \cl A\to \cl B(H),$ where $H$ is a Hilbert space, is similar to a $*$-homomorphism.
+The connection between (SP) and (WSP) is given by the following lemma.

 \begin{lem} Let $\cl A$ be a unital $C^*$-algebra.
 The algebra $\cl A$ satisfies (SP) if and only if the second dual algebra $\cl A^{**}$ satisfies (WSP). \end{lem}